 My suggestions to boost immunity.

-These are listed now in order of importance, and even I am not on all of these, but these are suggestions by three researchers I follow in addition to the Institute for Functional Medicine’s position paper on immune boosting.
+These are listed now in order of importance, (NOTE: even I am not on all of these), but these are suggestions by three researchers I follow in addition to the Institute for Functional Medicine’s position paper on immune boosting.
 AGAIN: These do NOT replace hand washing, wearing masks/gloves in public places and not touching your mouth, nose and eyes.

 I’m starting with ZINC and ELDERBERRY: Since elderberry blocks the entry of the virus into the cell while zinc blocks its replication, zinc is just behind elderberry in importance as a preventative.

 - Vitamin D is actually not a Vitamin, it’s a hormone.
 See my post here, but make sure your Vitamin D level is sufficient.
 I recommend getting outside without sunscreen for 20-30 minutes/day so your body can make it’s own supply.
 You can take 2,000 – 5,000 u/day with K2.
-In addition, ADE and K are fat soluble, so they are absorbed much better with a meal with fat in it.
+In addition, A, D, E and K are fat soluble, so they are absorbed much better with a meal with fat in it.
 Take D in the morning.
 If you know your Vitamin D level is below 50, I would discuss boosting supplementation for a month with your physician.
 It is a crucial part of the puzzle.
 Taking 5,000 u/day if you are low is important.
 If you are very low (under 30), I would take 10,000 u for two weeks.
-Even easier, now that it is warmer?
-Get outside for 30 minutes without sunscreen can boost your levels and is good for you.
+In warmer states, get outside for 30 minutes without sunscreen can boost your levels and is good for you.
 Your body can make up to 10,000 u/half hour of sun with exposed skin!
 This also combats depression.
+We are just beginning to see studies on D3 specific to COVID, here is one.

 - Vitamin C is one of the biggest immune system boosters of all.
 In fact, a lack of vitamin C can even make you more prone to getting sick.
 Foods rich in vitamin C include oranges, grapefruits, tangerines, strawberries, kiwi, all bell peppers, green or red chili peppers, spinach, kale, guava, currants and broccoli.
 Daily intake of vitamin C is essential for good health because your body doesn’t produce or store it.
 Get your Vitamin C by diet listed above, and there are many supplements that have C that even kids will take.
-Drinks, gummies, etc. It is reasonable to take 1- 3GM per day, which is a higher than normal dose.
-New York physicians are using some of the reports coming out of China that high dose intraveous C is helping.
+Drinks, gummies, etc. It is reasonable to take 1- 2GM per day, which is a higher than normal dose.
+New York physicians are using some of the reports coming out of China that high dose intravenous C is helping.
 This is being studied by the NIH.
 Getting your “baseline” levels of this important vitamin will help you be better able to ward off serious symptoms, ESPECIALLY if you are someone who has an autoimmune condition.
 C is crucial to detoxification.
 If you are taking C and get loose stools, you can back off a bit, but do not stop it.
+Fact: Vitamin C is also crucial to collagen formation, and can offset joint issues (low C = decreased collagen production). citation here

 - Echinachea is an herb that is often included in supplements, lozenges, or teas meant to support the immune system.
 Echinacea does help boost the immune system, and it appears to help us combat viruses primarily by boosting our production of a chemical known as nitric oxide.
 Nitric oxide production lowers with age, and is 85% less by the time you are 60!
 That may be why older people have more issues.
 Nitric Oxide appears to help reduce the harm done to the lungs by the SARS virus, so we can hope it does the same with COVID.

 - Melatonin: take a slightly higher dose during this pandemic.
 Melatonin is protective of lungs, reduces inflammation and promotes restful sleep, one of the most important immune boosters.
-I have been taking 6mg, which is double my normal dose.
-Take at bedtime only.
+I have been taking 6 mg, which is double my normal dose.
+Melatonin acts as a free radical “scavenger” and antioxidant.
+The metabolites of Melatonin have also been shown to possess protective properties Take at bedtime only.
+Citation here.

 - Copper balance your zinc 10:1 with copper.
 Corona virus dies within 5 to 30 minutes on surfaces, like brass, that have high concentrations of copper.
 Obviously, you cannot line your mouth with brass, LOL, but you can eat foods that have copper: shiitake mushrooms, sesame seeds, almonds, cashews, spirulina, leafy greens like swiss chard, cocoa powder (the darker the chocolate the better), and lobster!
 Many times Zinc supplements have copper, so if yours does, you are set.